Fall, Spring, Academic Year

 Students make their own travel arrangements to arrive in Buenos Aires by a designated date.
 Specific information will be provided in post-acceptance materials from CIEE.

 Overall GPA 2.75; 5 semesters of college-level Spanish or equivalent; Spanish language course the session prior to study abroad recommended; college-level coursework in Latin American Studies recommended.

-Application deadlines are September 20 for the spring semester and March 15 for the fall and academic year programs.
-Applications may be accepted through October 1/ March 24 on a space-available basis.
+Application deadlines are October 15 for the spring semester and March 15 for the fall and academic year programs.

 Following acceptance, students receive arrival and other information from the Portland office, as well as a Program Handbook with comprehensive student information for Argentina.

 All students attend a general TIPS orientation for UI Students Studying Abroad.
 Additional individualized meetings address specific topics, as well as billing and credit procedures at Iowa.